selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - Inorganic/non-metabolic, organic/metabolic.
 - We have discovered the config file for this human reality - what now?
 - If it goes really well or really bad - either the human experience has really changed.
+- In inorganic entity goals don't transfer to organic entities.

 ---